rise8-us/rise8-us/docs/practice-playbook.md

 ### Code Review
 The primary purpose of code review is to make sure that the overall code health of the project's codebase is improving over time, and a series of trade-offs have to be balanced.

 First, developers must be able to _make progress_ on their tasks.
 If you never submit an improvement to the codebase, then the codebase never improves.
-Also, if a reviewer makes it very difficult for _any_ change to go in, developers are disincentivized to improve in the future.
+Also, if a reviewer makes it very difficult for _any_ change to go in, developers are disincentivised to improve in the future.

 Second, the reviewer must ensure that each merge request is of such a quality that their codebase's overall health is not decreasing as time goes on.
 This can be tricky because codebases degrade through small decreases in code health over time, especially when a team is under significant time constraints and feel that they have to take shortcuts to accomplish their goals.